 Declan Meally is Director of Business, Public Sector and Transport and a member of the Executive Leadership Team in SEAI.
 Declan joined SEAI in 2005 and has been involved in the successful delivery of many of the organisation's programmes.
 Declan has served as Head of Department across a number of areas at SEAI including Industry, Marine/Ocean Energy, Smart Grid, Transport, Communities and more recently National Retrofit.
 He is a chartered mechanical engineer and has worked for over twenty years in management in both the public and private sectors.
-Prior to joining SEAI, Declan worked in management in Xerox Europe Limited and Aer Rianta as well as the Defence Forces.
+Prior to joining SEAI, Declan worked in management in Xerox Europe Limited and Aer Rianta as well as the Defence

 Fergal Mulligan has been a member of the Commission for Regulation of Utilities (CRU) since May 2024.
 Fergal previously worked as the Director of the Digital Connectivity Office in the Department of Environment, Climate and Communications and prior to that led the delivery of the Government programme to ensure all citizens have access to high-speed broadband under the National Broadband Plan.
-He previously held a senior management role with the telecoms regulator ComReg and various accounting and audit positions, including with PricewaterhouseCoopers in Dublin and Melbourne.
+He previously held a senior management role with the telecoms regulator ComReg and various accounting and audit positions, including with PricewaterhouseCoopers in Dublin and Melbourne. speakers

 Richard Murphy is a Partner and Head of Energy (Ireland) at Pinsent Masons LLP.
 His energy expertise and experience includes advising clients on a range of regulatory, advisory and transactional matters.
 Richard is rated as a leading individual for energy work in both Chambers UK and the Legal 500.
-Richard sits on the Northern Ireland Renewables Industry Group Committee (NIRIG) and is a regular speaker at energy industry events and conferences. speakers
+Richard sits on the Northern Ireland Renewables Industry Group Committee (NIRIG) and is a regular speaker at energy industry events and conferences.

-Úna Nic Giolla Choille is a former Principal Officer in Department for the the Environment, Climate and Communications, heading the Electricity Regulation Division.
+Úna Nic Giolla Choille is a former Principal Officer in the Department for the Environment, Climate and Communications, heading the Electricity Regulation Division.
+Electricity Regulation Division.
 She previously worked in the Department of Finance, in the Offices of the Houses of the Oireachtas and of the Revenue Commissioners and also with the Policy Institute in Trinity College.
 Having a primary degree in economics and geography, she also holds a master's degree in Public Sector Analysis, both from TCD.

-David Noronha is the Head of Future Networks and Strategic Offshore Planning, in the and Planning Innovation directorate at EirGrid.
+David Noronha is the Head of Future Networks and Strategic Offshore Planning, in the Innovation and Planning directorate at EirGrid.
 David is responsible for offshore planning from 2030 beyond.
 Prior to David's role in EirGrid, he was the Senior Director for Project Delivery at Smart Wires Inc in Europe, responsible for end-to-end delivery of Power Flow Control devices on transmission networks.
 Before that, he was the Director of SSE Airtricity Distributed Energy Ltd where he led major smart energy infrastructure projects.
-David has led projects in demand side management, solar and battery storage, electrification of transport, and optimisation of wind generation forecasts.